-- Only audits or assessments completed in the calendar year in which the IREM CSP application is submitted meet this requirement. - Obtain an audit or assessment for systems under management control.
-The audit should include a 3-year improvement plan, or you should formulate a plan from the audit results, or, - Perform an in-house assessment on systems under management control.
-Applicants may use the in-house water assessment with the IREM tools and templates to meet this requirement. - At minimum, the assessment must include the following sections. - o Basic property information - o Current water performance - o Water systems and fixtures - o Past and in-progress retrofits and improvements - o Description of water fixtures - o Size and description of landscaped area with types of plantings - o Description of irrigation systems - o Description of any other water systems - o Potential operational improvements for water systems - Upgrade opportunities for water fixtures, landscaping, irrigation systems, and other water systems - o Three-year action plan for operational and equipment improvements
+- Only audits or assessments completed in the calendar year in which the application is submitted meet this requirement. - Obtain an audit or assessment for any management-controlled systems such as site irrigation.
+The audit should include a 3-year improvement plan, or you should formulate a plan from the audit results, or, - Perform an in-house assessment on any management-controlled systems.
+Applicants may use the in-house water assessment with the IREM tools and templates to meet this requirement. - At minimum, the assessment should include the following sections. - o Basic property information - o Current water performance - o Water systems and fixtures under management and tenant control - o Past and in-progress retrofits and improvements - o Description of water fixtures under management control - o Size and description of landscaped area with types of plantings - o Description of irrigation systems under management control - o Description of any other water systems under management control - o Potential operational improvements for site maintenance and water systems - o Upgrade opportunities for water fixtures, landscaping, irrigation systems, and other water systems under management control - o Three-year action plan for operational and equipment improvements